sovware/directorist/readme.txt

 Directorist is not developed by a single person.
 A team of dedicated developers and designers spent countless hours to make this plugin and they are working on it constantly to improve it and to add new features.
 Therefore, you get the most professional directory plugin from us.
 As it is backed by a company, you will get premium support now and upcoming years without any worries.

 = OTHER FEATURES =
-* CSV Bulk Importer for listing, category, location, tag, media etc.
+* CSV Bulk Importer (listing, category, location, tag, media etc.)
+* Highly-optimized and rocket-fast performance to ensure scalability
-* Supports Elemontor Page Builder widgets
+* Elemontor Page Builder widgets
 * Listing and Review submission without login (Guest Submission)
 * Private Directory
 * GDPR ready